ImeshaDilshani/ImeshaDilshani/README.md

 ## Core Expertise: Building Intelligent Systems

 My work centers on the intersection of data, scalable infrastructure, and intelligent automation.
 While continuously growing, I focus on applying robust techniques to turn raw data into actionable insights and reliable applications.

+## Beyond Code

+I'm passionate about continuous growth through self-development and reading.
+I believe that learning extends beyond technical skills, and I regularly invest time in books and resources that enhance both personal and professional development.

 ### Data Science & AI/ML